DUNE-DAQ/docs/docs/packages/appfwk/Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v2.0.0.md

 * Build the listrev in your work area by running
     * `./build_daq_software.sh --pkgname listrev`

-In order to run the example package follow the instruction in the [[dedicated section|Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0#Running the example package]].
+In order to run the example package follow the instruction in the [dedicated section](Step-by-step-instructions-for-creating-your-own-DAQModule-package-under-v1.1.0.md).

 -->